Get insider access

 MSI Optix G273QF

 The MSI Optix G273QF is much better than the MSI Optix G273.
-The G273QF has a higher native resolution, so text is easier to read, and games are more detailed and sharper.
+The G273QF has a higher native resolution, making text easier to read and games more detailed and sharp.
 The G273QF has a much faster response time, with almost no noticeable blur behind fast-moving objects at any refresh rate, and it has lower input lag.

 Dell G2722HS

 The MSI Optix G273 and the Dell G2722HS are both okay monitors with a 1080p resolution and 165Hz refresh rate.
-They're very similar monitors overall, but the Dell has better motion handling as it has a quicker response time at any refresh rate.
+They're very similar monitors overall, but the Dell has better motion handling and a quicker response time at any refresh rate.
 It also has better ergonomics because you can adjust the height on its stand.
-However, the MSI has much better accuracy, and it also gets brighter in SDR.
+However, the MSI has much better accuracy and gets brighter in SDR.

 LG 27MN60T-W

 The MSI Optix G273 and the LG 27MN60T-W are different types of 1080p monitors.
-The MSI is geared more towards gamers as it has a higher 165Hz refresh rate that results in better motion handling.
+The MSI is geared more towards gamers as it has a higher 165Hz refresh rate, resulting in better motion handling.
 While the LG is designed more for productivity, the MSI is still the better office monitor because it gets much brighter, making it a better choice for well-lit offices.

 + Show more